djwendo/OAE_PartnerAPI/README.md

 # Experience Cloud - Adobe Exchange Partner API
 Partner API specification that needs to be implemented by Experience Cloud Extension developers, who are consuming product APIs via Adobe I/O

+## Introduction

-## What is Adobe Exchange?
+### What is Adobe Exchange?
 [Adobe Exchange](https://exchange.adobe.com) is a marketplace for all Adobe product extensions / plugins / apps / integrations.

-## How do I list my extension on the Exchange?
+### How do I list my extension on the Exchange?
 You can join one of the partner programs found [here](https://www.adobe.com/partners.html) and start building apps for Creative / Experience / Document Cloud prodcuts.
+This documentation is specifically for partners enrolled in [Adobe Exchange Partner Program for Experience Cloud](https://partners.adobe.com/exchangeprogram/experiencecloud.html).

 ## What's the Partner API?